 When the MACD turns up and crosses above the Signal line, it is known as Bullish Crossovers.

-On the other hand, when the MACD turns down and crosses below the Signal line, it is known as Bearish Crossovers.
+On the other hand, when the MACD indicator turns down and crosses below the Signal line, it is known as Bearish Crossovers.

 You can even recognize the overbought and oversold condition.